garvit-mittal04/fpa-ai-agent/README.md

 ## ✨ Visual Highlights

-Even without static screenshots, the application includes the following interface components:
+The application includes the following interface components:

 - **KPI Cards** for Total Actual, Total Budget, Net Variance, and Anomalies
 - **System Insight Banner** showing whether the dataset is stable or requires investigation